ManavTanwar/Avatar-Generator/README.md

 # Avatar-Generator
-Generate a cartoon character based on your name
+Generate a random cartoon character based on your name .
+Developed using API calls with the help of Jquery.